brandongregory/dndhelp/src/5e-character-creation/party-roles.md

 There are some spells that can grant these abilities too, such as Knock to open locks and Pass Without Trace to make the party good at sneaking, so some spellcasters can fill this role, assuming they can spare the spell slots.

+#### Is an Infiltration Character Fun?

+This is a role that's really party-reliant.
+Stealth, lockpicking, and pickpocketing can all be fun, but they may not work in every party.
+Coordinate with your party to see how you will all handle stealth.
+If no one else wants to take the subtle approach, you might find your special skills wasted.
+You might also have a party that's really sneaky and can use that a lot.
+Even in games without a lot of stealth, having one character who's good at it can be useful.

 ### <a name="ExplorationRoles-Knowledge"></a>Knowledge

 <dfn>Knowledge characters</dfn> know facts about the things your party encounters.
 In D&D, having a successful roll in a knowledge skill allows you to ask the DM for hints.
 Usually requires a good Intelligence stat, but can also be achieved with proficiency or expertise in knowledge skills.